pjanec/dirigent/README.md

 - `AdoptIfAlreadyRunning 0|1` - whether not to start a new instance of a process if the process with same executable image name is already running.
 The adoption occurs when the app is about to be started or killed (i.e. not when the plan is not running). *WARNING: Should not be used with for apps that may run in multiple instances on the same computer!*

-- `Dependencies` - what apps is this one dependent on, ie. what apps have to be launched and fully initalized before this one can be started; semicolon separated AppIdTuples.
+- `Dependencies` - what apps is this one dependent on, i.e. what apps have to be launched and fully initalized before this one can be started; semicolon separated AppIdTuples.

 - `InitCondition` - a mechanism to detect that the app is fully initialized (by time, by exit code etc.) See chapter *Selecting a boot up completion detector*. **DEPRECATED**, use the InitDetectors section instead.